MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/closewindow-macro-action.md

 **Aplica-se ao:** Access 2013, Office 2013

-Você pode usar a ação **fecharJanela** para fechar uma guia de documento do Access especificada ou a guia do documento ativo se nenhum for especificado.
+Você pode usar a **ação Fechar Janela** Estreita para fechar uma guia de documento do Access especificada ou a guia do documento ativo, caso nenhuma seja especificada.

-## <a name="setting"></a>Configuração
+## <a name="setting"></a>Setting

 A ação **FecharJanela** tem os seguintes argumentos.